Ionna

-Ionna (stylized iONNA) is a high-power charging network for battery electric vehicles in North America formed as a joint venture between several U.S. automakers.
+Ionna (stylized iONNA) is a high-power charging network for battery electric vehicles in North America formed as a joint venture between several automakers.

 History

 iONNA was formed in July 2023 as a joint venture between automakers BMW, Mercedes-Benz, General Motors, Stellantis, Hyundai, Honda, and Kia.
-In July 2024, Toyota would join the venture.
+In July 2024, Toyota joined the venture.
 The automakers set a goal of electrifying 30,000 new charge points in North America by 2030, which would put iONNA on the same scale as the Electrify America network by Volkswagen and the Supercharger network by Tesla.

-In 2024, iONNA officially moved its headquarters to Durham, North Carolina which is also home to several other EV related companies, such as charge point manufacturer Kempower.
+In 2024, iONNA officially moved its headquarters to Durham, North Carolina, which is also home to several other EV related companies, such as charge point manufacturer Kempower.
 The move was expected to yield a $10.1 million investment to the area.
 The North Carolina Department of Commerce offered a $4.1 million incentive package, and an additional $3.1 million in job grants.
 That same year iONNA opened its first station in Apex, North Carolina, a "Rechargery" variant.
 In December, iONNA announced a partnership with Sheetz to electrify 50 co-branded stations by the end of 2026, for a total of 500 charge points.

-In February 2025, iONNA announced a secondary goal of 100 stations (1,000 charge points) by the end of 2025, to compliment their overall 2030 goal.
+In February 2025, iONNA announced a secondary goal of 100 stations (1,000 charge points) by the end of 2025, to complement their overall 2030 goal.
 In July, a second co-branded partnership with U.S. gas station Wawa was inked, expanding the "Rechargery @" variant of stations, where iONNA is not the primary host of the station.
 With the addition of Wawa, 30,000 charge points were in some stage of planning, construction, or operational by 2030.

+As of April 2026 Ionna has 107 stations opened with 1020 stalls.

 Charging stations

 iONNA stations have several different variants which vary in the amenities offered in each location.
-Their flagship "Rechargery" stations are fully owned and operated by iONNA, inclusive of a drivers lounge, restrooms, and refreshments, along with additional amenities.
+Their "Rechargery" stations are fully owned and operated by iONNA, and include a drivers lounge, restrooms, refreshments, and additional amenities.
 "Rechargery Relay" stations are covered and lit stations nearby to other amenities for drivers designed to be a quicker stop to recharge.
 "Rechargery @" is the name for co-branded stations with third-party hosts such as those at Wawa and Sheetz fuel stations, which is similar to a Rechargery Relay but has a dedicated host.
-"Rechargery Beacon" is a new variant which has not been built yet but is expected to be more of a destination charging station than a relay.
+"Rechargery Beacon" is a flagship EV charging destination featuring 20 or more 400 kW charging bays with protective canopies, pull-through stalls, pet areas, restrooms, and Amazon "Just Walk Out" markets.
+The first Beacon is located in Westminster, California.